-Those activities include tasks such as accessing emails, connecting to the corporate network, and accessing corporate apps and data.
-Smartphones are the most common mobile device an employee might take to work, but employees also take their own tablets, laptops and USB drives into the workplace.
+BYOD (bring your own device) is a policy that enables employees in an organization to use their personally owned devices for work-related activities.
+Those activities include tasks such as accessing emails, connecting to the corporate network and accessing corporate apps and data.
+Smartphones are the most common mobile device an employee might take to work, but they also take their own tablets, laptops and USB drives into the workplace.

 How does a BYOD policy work?